dominic-r/patterns/README.md

 - **🔴 HAProxy**

 > [!NOTE]
-> If you are using Caddy check the [caddy-waf](https://github.com/fabriziosalmi/caddy-waf) project.
+> If you are using Caddy, check the [caddy-waf](https://github.com/fabriziosalmi/caddy-waf) project.

 ---

 ## 📂 Project Structure